murphye/inigo-demo/README.md

 # Inigo Apollo Router Kubernetes Demo

 This project demonstrates how to use Inigo with Apollo Router which is deployed onto Kubernetes using Helm.
+Apollo's sample `starstuff.graphql` supergraph schema is used for the demo.

 This project uses the following: